GalvanizeOpenSource/stats-shortcourse/src/index.rst

 `What is the difference between statistics and machine learning? <https://www.quora.com/What-is-the-difference-between-statistics-and-machine-learning>`_

   * none really
-  * statistics focuses more on confidence intervals, hypothesis tests and optimal estimators
+  * statistics - confidence intervals, hypothesis tests and optimal estimators
-  * machine learning focuses on empirical and computational techniques
+  * machine learning - empirical and computational techniques
   * ML tends to have more nonparametrics, less asymptotics, more computationally techniques, and more dimensionality